Inside the Glittering World of Tako Mekvabidze

 I think the most important thing is hard work.
 Talent is important, of course, but without discipline, patience, and consistency, it’s very difficult to build something lasting.

 Young designers should also not be afraid of rejection.
-In fashion, you will hear ‘no’ many times from people, from stores, from opportunities, but that should never stop you from continuing.
+In fashion, you will hear ‘no’ many times, but that should never stop you from continuing.
 Rejection is part of the process, not the end of it.

 I also believe patience is essential.
 Today, many people expect immediate success, but building a brand and developing your identity takes time.
 You have to grow step by step, learn continuously, and stay true to your vision even when things move slowly.